742 Beyond the Great Western Peninsula

-Surrounded by the Great Lakes and the Canadian Shield, the Great Western Peninsula was a bounded space and an anomaly in British North America: a large stretch of agricultural land where, as Cole Harris puts, “The landed opportunity soon ran out.”
+Surrounded by the Great Lakes and the Canadian Shield, the Great Western Peninsula was a bounded space and an anomaly in British North America: a large stretch of agricultural land where, as Cole Harris puts it, “The landed opportunity soon ran out.”
 In 1800, the pockets of good farmland in the dispersed colonies of British North America — the Bay of Fundy, St. John River valley, the south shore of Gulf of St Lawrence, the St. Lawrence River valley, and Southern Ontario — were “worked out near or beyond the continental limit of agriculture.”
 As Harris notes of the British North American colonies in 1800, “Farming took place fairly close to the climatic margin on land that was bounded, rarely far away, by rock and soils that could not be cultivated.”

 The substantial tract of agricultural land and settlement between the eastern Great Lakes and the southern edge of the Canadian Shield provided a rare opportunity for rural stability and permanence.
 Upper Canada was a colony devoted to agriculture, one of the few places in British North America where farming became an expansive and sustaining activity.
 The extent and draw of fertile land and agricultural settlement on this peninsula was a rarity in Canadian history, matched only, a century later, by the Prairie settlements of the CPR era, 1880s-1914.

-Apart from a sizeable lumber trade with Britain and the US, mainly from the Ottawa River, the external emphasis and trade of Upper Canada was eastward.
+Apart from a sizeable lumber trade with the US, mainly from the Ottawa River, the external emphasis and trade of Upper Canada was eastward.
 Before the completion of the CPR, the aptly-named Laurentian vision of the Canadian colonies ran into Lake Huron and could reach no further west.
 The larger west of British North America did not figure in Upper Canada’s history, psyche, or economy.
 Upper Canada had no connection to the fur trades of either Montreal or Hudson Bay.
 The London and Montreal-based fur trades did not provide Upper Canada with access, commerce, frontier, identity, territory, or western ambitions.